 run_mcp(

-tools=[ExampleTool, TestTool], # List of tools or directory path
+tools=[ExampleTool, TestTool], # List of Function tools or BaseTools

 host="0.0.0.0", # Host to bind server to